drSever/drSever_data_science/my_project_1/README.md

 ## Job description

 - A computer makes an integer between 1 and 100, and we have to guess it.
-By В«guessВ» we mean В«to write a program that guesses a numberВ».
+By «guess» we mean «to write a program that guesses a number».
 - The algorithm takes into account information about whether more or less than a random number of the number we need.
 - Provides a baseline template from a screencast.
 - Using ready-made code as well as ingenuity, it is necessary to write your function, which will cope with guessing in less than 20 attempts.